News and Events

 New Doll & Teddy Bear Artist Section

 There is also another section among the new cases reserved for displaying artist dolls and teddy bears.
 Most visitors to the museum have never heard of one-of-a-kind dolls and teddy bears that are made mostly by women artists.
 Now they can see in one place a heavy concentration of pieces made by many of the best doll and bear artists in the world.
 It is an art gallery within a museum.
 If you are inclined to support an industry that is dominated by women, this would be a good one to get behind.
 Drop into the museum anytime it is open and Susan Quinlan will be happy to give you a crash course on artist dolls and teddy bears.
 One distinct advantage to collecting the work of contemporary artists is that you can actually meet them and discuss their work and their inspirations with them.
-The best place to really learn about them, to meet the artists in person, and to see the largest display of their work in the world, is to attend the Quinlan’s Annual Artist Doll & Teddy Bear Convention in Philadelphia the first weekend in May.
+The best place to really learn about them, to meet the artists in person, and to see the largest display of their work in the world, is to attend the Quinlan’s Annual Artist Doll & Teddy Bear Convention in Philadelphia late April or

 What People Said About Their Visit to the Museum